-This Article makes several contributions to the literature.
-First, it is the first to provide a detailed empirical account of the growing influence that corporate gadflies wield on major corporate issues and on their power to set governance agendas.
-It does so through an original dataset on all shareholder proposals between the years 2005-2018 for 1,500 major, publicly-traded American companies that reveals the staggering power that a handful of individuals hold on the shareholder proposals arena.
-Second, the Article uses the context of corporate gadflies to illuminate a key governance debate—the role that large institutional investors take (or refrain from taking) in corporate governance.
-Specifically, the Article underscores the potential concerns that corporate gadflies present and questions the current deference of institutional investors to these gadflies.
-Finally, the Article explores several policy reforms aimed at increasing the input of all investors into the shareholder proposal mechanism to reduce the system’s reliance on gadflies.
+This Article makes several contributions to the literature in the field.
+It represents the first time that a detailed empirical account has been provided of gadflies’ growing influence on major corporate issues and of their power to set governance agendas.
+This has been accomplished using an original dataset of all shareholder proposals between the years 2005–2018 for 1,500 major, publicly-traded American companies that reveals the staggering clout that a handful of individuals exercise in the shareholder proposals arena.
+Second, the Article uses the context of corporate gadflies to elucidate a key governance debate over the role that large institutional investors take (or refrain from taking) in corporate governance.
+Specifically, the Article underscores the potential concerns raised by the activity of corporate gadflies and questions the current deference of institutional investors to these gadflies.
+Finally, the Article explores several policy reforms aimed at increasing the input of all investors into the shareholder proposal mechanism in order to reduce the system’s reliance on gadflies.

 This Article proceeds as follows.
-Part I provides a rich and textured overview—the literature’s first—on corporate gadflies.
-It also shows empirically both the dominance of corporate gadflies and the absence of many institutional investors from the shareholder proposal playing field.
+Part I provides a comprehensive and nuanced overview—the literature’s first—on corporate gadflies.
+It also shows empirically both the dominance of corporate gadflies and the absence of many institutional investors in the shareholder proposal arena.
 This Part also reveals the different mechanisms through which gadflies exercise their power to set the agenda of large public companies.
-Part II explains why, despite the relative virtue of gadflies, large shareholders’ current reliance on gadflies is troubling.
-It also shows how gadflies may now be especially deterred by the regulatory backlash their activity generates.
+Part II explains why large shareholders’ current reliance on gadflies is troubling despite the relative virtue of gadflies.
+It also demonstrates how gadflies may now be especially deterred by the regulatory backlash their activity has generated.

 Part III discusses the policy implications of our analysis.
-After analyzing and criticizing the recent SEC proposed reform in light of the Article’s findings, this Part proceeds to offer novel solutions to further foster the shareholder proposal mechanism in a manner that would disarm the concerns raised in Part II.
-In particular, we suggest a reconceptualization of the way shareholder proposals get to the ballot by enabling the use of "professional filers" or by automatically bringing the most important and popular governance-related shareholder proposals to a shareholder vote periodically.
-This would eliminate the dependence on a handful of individual proponents.
-As a result, proposals that large investors support, many of which are not currently being submitted in a timely manner, will be included in the company's ballot.
-The Article’s proposals also aim to reframe the current discourse by academics, investors and regulators regarding the proper role of the shareholder proposal tool in the greater evolving governance landscape.
-While some regulators and companies have been focusing their efforts at restricting the ability of individual investors to submit shareholder proposals, this Article offers a more holistic approach to this issue with the potential to spark a new line of inquiry into the role of investors in corporate governance.
+After examining and scrutinizing the recent SEC proposed reform in light of the Article’s findings, this Part presents novel solutions to further foster the shareholder proposal mechanism in a manner that would disarm the concerns raised in Part II.
+In particular, we suggest a reconceptualization of the way shareholder proposals are brought to the ballot, either by enabling the use of “professional filers” or by requiring that the most important and popular governance-related shareholder proposals be brought to a shareholder vote on a periodic basis.
+Such reforms could eliminate the dependence on a handful of individual proponents, and, as a result, proposals that large investors support, many of which are not currently being submitted in a timely manner, would be included in the company's ballot.
+The Article’s proposals also aim to reframe the current discourse by academics, investors, and regulators regarding the proper role of the shareholder proposal tool in the greater evolving corporate governance landscape.
+While some regulators and companies have been focusing their efforts on restricting the ability of individual investors to submit shareholder proposals, this Article offers a more comprehensive approach to this issue with the potential to spark a new line of inquiry into the role of investors in corporate governance.

 The Growing Importance of Corporate Gadflies

-Historically, shareholders paid little attention to corporate governance and often deferred to the decisions of management.
+Historically, shareholders have paid little attention to corporate governance and have often deferred to the decisions of management.
 In 1957, for example, only twelve out of three thousand publicly traded companies faced a proxy contest.
-Similarly, the tool of shareholder proposals, although intended to augment the existing powers of shareholders at the time, generated little force initially.
-Indeed, it was long thought that shareholder proposals did not have much of an effect.
+Similarly, the tool of shareholder proposals, although originally intended to augment the existing powers of shareholders at the time, initially generated little impact.
+Indeed, it was long thought that shareholder proposals did not have much of an effect on corporations.